MicrosoftDocs/win32/desktop-src/SecAuthZ/restricted-tokens.md

 ---
-Description: 'A restricted token is a primary or impersonation access token that has been modified by the CreateRestrictedToken function.' ms.assetid: '06580ab9-ff58-4aa9-bf88-9536a2e1981d'
+Description: A restricted token is a primary or impersonation access token that has been modified by the CreateRestrictedToken function. ms.assetid: 06580ab9-ff58-4aa9-bf88-9536a2e1981d
 title: Restricted Tokens
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Restricted Tokens